tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of DOM manipulation.
 Have a look at the <a href="https://github.com/tannerdolby/intro-browser-js">source code on Github</a>.
 You can also checkout similar posts in the #javascript or #html categories.
 Here's a link to <a href="{{ demo_link }}">the live demo</a>.

 If you are looking for a declarative library that handles all these DOM updates for you and allows you to focus on the user interface that you want to show.
-Checkout [React](https://react.dev/)!
+Checkout [React](https://react.dev/) for building interactive UIs.